- Natural Resource

 A guide to the NOEP Market database is available on the Market Data FAQs page.
 For more detailed information, see the Guide to the Measurement of the Market Data for the Ocean and Coastal Economy, a PDF document containing the FAQs and background information explaining the terms and boundaries and exposing the data collection methodology.

-The Ocean Economy data for the years beyond 2004 were generated by the NOAA Coastal Services Center.
+The Ocean Economy data for the years beyond 2004 were generated by NOAA's Office of Coastal Management.
 All other Ocean and Coastal Economy data were compiled by the National Ocean Economics Program.

 OceanEconomy Sector & Industry Data includes six primary sectors of economic activity that derives all or part of its inputs from the ocean and/or Great Lakes.
 These economic activities are grouped into sectors and their component industries, as defined by NOEP, to delineate the OceanEconomy.
 For more information regarding Ocean Sectors and Industries, see Sector and Industry Definitions.